IgniteUI/igniteui-documentation/topics/02_Controls/igDataChart/00_Overview/01_igDataChart_Visual_Elements.md

 -	[Adding igDataChart](igDataChart-Adding.html): This topic demonstrates how to create add the `igDataChart`™ control and bind it to data.

--	[](igDataChart-API-Links.html)[jQuery and Ignite UI for MVC API Reference Links (igDataChart)](igDataChart-API-Links.html): This topic provides links to the API documentation for jQuery and Ignite UI for MVC class for `igDataChart`™ control.
+-	[](igDataChart-API-Links.html)[jQuery and %%ProductNameMVC%% API Reference Links (igDataChart)](igDataChart-API-Links.html): This topic provides links to the API documentation for jQuery and %%ProductNameMVC%% class for `igDataChart`™ control.